 I’ve decided to coordinate this recipe for Bratwurst on a Stick with Fried Cornmeal Beer Batter with one of my all-time favorite Julia Child quote hand painted aprons.
-To me it speaks volumes to how I cook in the kitchen, and how I hope you do too.
+To me, it speaks volumes about how I cook in the kitchen, and how I hope you do, too.
 Check it out:

 Until we eat again, I hope you have a delicious day!